ICTU/quality-time/docs/src/usage.md

 :class: only-dark
 ```

 Each quality report consists of "subjects".
 Subjects are the things being measured by *Quality-time*.
 A subject can be a software product or component, a software process, or whatever you like.
 To add a new subject, be sure you are logged in and are on a report page.
-Click the "Add subject" button to add a new subject.
+Click the "Add subject" button to select a subject type and add a new subject.
 The subject is added to the report dashboard.

 Alternatively, you can also copy an existing subject or move an existing subject to the report.
 Clicking the "Copy subject" or "Move subject" button shows a drop down menu with all of the subjects to choose from.
 Copying or moving a subject also copies or moves the metrics and sources of the subject.